Brownsville, Texas: Primary and secondary education

 Brownsville Independent School District (BISD) serves most of the city.
 Enrollment in the 2018–2019 school year was 44,402 students, 95% of whom are economically disadvantaged.
 Enrollment at BISD reached a high of 49,991 students in 2010–2011, and has declined an average of 1,000 students per year since 2014–2015.
 It is the 17th largest school district in Texas.
-There are seven high schools within the district: James Pace, Lopez, Gladys Porter, Simon Rivera, Homer Hanna, Veterans Memorial and Brownsville Early College.
+There are seven high schools within the district: Homer Hanna, Gladys Porter, James Pace, Simon Rivera, Lopez, BECHS, and Veterans Memorial.

 A portion of northern Brownsville is served by the Los Fresnos Consolidated Independent School District.
 South Texas Independent School District, a magnet school district, operates a medical academy in northern Brownsville.
 There are several private parochial elementary and middle schools located throughout the community.
 The Roman Catholic Diocese of Brownsville operates Catholic schools in the Rio Grande Valley, including Brownsville.

 Colleges and universities

 Six colleges and universities are located within the Brownsville boundaries.
 The University of Texas Rio Grande Valley, part of the University of Texas system, was founded in 2014 after the merger of the University of Texas at Brownsville and University of Texas–Pan American.
 It is the 10th-largest university in Texas, having 25,137 undergraduates, 3,068 graduate students, and 439 professionals enrolled in 2018.
 In 2017, The Hispanic Outlook in Higher Education ranked the university third in the country in awarding bachelor's degrees to Hispanic students.

 Texas Southmost College is a community college located near the southern border of Brownsville.
 As of 2018, it had a total enrollment of 7,132.
 Students usually transfer to the neighboring University of Texas Rio Grande Valley.
 The city operates three vocational schools.
 These include the South Texas Vocational Technical Institute, Brightwood College campus (formerly known as Kaplan College), and Southern Careers Institute.

 The University of Texas Health Science Center at Houston, School of Public Health (UTSPH), is one of five regional campuses established by the Regional Academic Health Center program in 2001; it is located on the Brownsville campus of the University of Texas at Rio Grande Valley.
 The campus offers a PhD program in epidemiology and a Doctor of Public Health (DrPH) in health promotion, the only program of its kind available in South Texas.
 The campus directs its attention to health concerns in the Rio Grande Valley, including diabetes, obesity, and cardiovascular disease.
 It also centers its concerns on genetics and its relationship to infectious and chronic disease.